 1. Waiting to plant.

-Across Canada, with the possible exception of the West Coast, Victoria Day is the traditional planting day for gardeners.
+Across Canada, with the possible exception of the West Coast, Canadians wait till Victoria Day, which is the traditional planting day for gardeners.
 Have you ever wondered how it’s possible that, with such variation in climate zones, the whole country should be ready for planting on the exact same day?
 The answer is: it isn’t.
 The average last frost falls between May 14 and May 19 for Portage la Prairie, Altona and Selkirk, but not until June 15 in Thompson.
 Other dates in Manitoba are: Winnipeg, May 25; Brandon and The Pas, May 27; and in Swan River, Dauphin and Beausejour, between May 24 and May 29.

 2. Not waiting to plant.